-As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the Resources Committee and the Health and Safety team; - ESFA financial review; - the work of the internal scrutiny; - the work of the external auditor; - the financial management and governance self-assessment process; and - the work of the executive managers within the Academy trust who have responsibility for the development and maintenance of the internal control framework.
+- · the Resources Committee and the Health and Safety team; - · ESFA financial review; - · the work of the internal scrutiny; - · the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework; - the work of the external auditor.